HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 Work completed at one stage creates a base for further work.

-Issues once identified tend to persist within the process.
+Issues, once identified, tend to persist within the process.

 They develop through the interaction of successive steps.